-Genetic mutations in specific genes, like APP, PSEN1, and PSEN2, can cause early-onset Alzheimer's.
-Inherited genetic changes may lead to Alzheimer's in people as young as their 30s.
-Families with a history of Alzheimer's may have familial Alzheimer's disease across generations.
-Down syndrome individuals have a higher risk due to genetic factors.
-Vascular dementia, linked to blood flow problems, can also contribute to early cognitive decline.
-Understanding these causes is crucial for early detection and intervention.
-More details lie ahead on the factors that contribute to early-onset Alzheimer's.
+Genetic mutations in specific genes, such as APP, PSEN1, and PSEN2, can lead to early-onset Alzheimer’s.
+Inherited genetic changes could result in Alzheimer’s in individuals as young as their 30s.
+Familial Alzheimer’s disease might be present in families with a history of the condition spanning across generations.
+People with Down syndrome are at a higher risk due to genetic factors.
+Vascular dementia, which is associated with blood flow issues, can also play a role in early cognitive decline.
+Recognizing these causes is essential for early detection and intervention.
+More information will be provided on the factors contributing to early-onset Alzheimer’s.

 Key Takeaways